Cowen slashes price target on Clover Health Investments Corp [CLOV] – find out why.

 Sponsored

+Over the last 12 months, CLOV stock dropped by -42.35%.
+The one-year Clover Health Investments Corp stock forecast points to a potential upside of 53.09.
+The average equity rating for CLOV stock is currently 2.50, trading closer to a bullish pattern in the stock market.

-The market cap for CLOV stock reached $440.25 million, with 381.93 million shares outstanding and 370.45 million shares in the current float.
-Compared to the average trading volume of 4.10M shares, CLOV reached a trading volume of 3358044 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $441.61 million, with 381.93 million shares outstanding and 370.57 million shares in the current float.
+Compared to the average trading volume of 3.97M shares, CLOV stock reached a trading volume of 3864163 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for CLOV shares is $1.94 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on CLOV stock is a recommendation set at 2.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.